Apteco/py-apteco/docs/source/tutorials/tutorial_06.rst

 by just selecting the low-mid income codes directly or by swapping the ``==`` operator for ``!=``.
-But the ``~`` is particularly useful to apply to a selection made of more than one part, rather than trying to reverse the overall logic by changing the invidivual parts:
+But the ``~`` is particularly useful to apply to a selection made of more than one part, rather than trying to reverse the overall logic by changing the individual parts:

 .. code-block:: python